elcicd/el-CICD-docs/README.md

 #### Template Patching

-OKD Templates are well suited to injecting values into predefined OKD resources, but they do not support injecting additional structure; e.g. dynamically defining and injecting environment variables, Persistent Volumes (pv), or Persistent Volume Claims (pvc).
-To that end, el-CICD has leveraged kustomize with OKD Templates to create a much more flexible system for creating OKD resources on the fly with far less labor than previously needed.
+OKD Templates are well suited to injecting values into predefined OKD resources, but they do not support injecting additional structure; e.g. dynamically defining and injecting environment variables, PersistentVolumes (pv), or PersistentVolumeClaims (pvc).
+To that end, el-CICD has leveraged `kustomize` with OKD Templates to create a much more flexible system for creating OKD resources on the fly with far less labor than previously needed.
 This allows for greater flexibility and reuse by Templates, as well as easier development of common OKD resources.

 ##### kustomize Patch Files

-Unlike with standalone kustomize, kustomize Patch files are specified per template in the [template-defs.json](#template-definition-file)_ file, and can be overridden per environment.
-They are specifically made in order to patch the **_env_** and **_volumeMounts_** section of a particular container, **_volumes_** section of a DeploymentConfig or CronJob template, or even the p**_parameters_** section of a Template, although they can be applied in any way that kustomize allows against any template.
+Unlike with standalone `kustomize`, `kustomize` Patch files are specified per template in the [template-defs.json](#template-definition-file) file, and can be overridden per environment.
+They are specifically made in order to patch the **_env_** and **_volumeMounts_** section of a particular container, **_volumes_** section of a DeploymentConfig or CronJob template, or even the **_parameters_** section of a Template, although they can be applied in any way that `kustomize` allows against any template.

 ###### Patch File Naming Conventions

-All kustomize Patch files should use the extension *.patch.
-This is non-standard, but helps avoid the system mistaking the file as an OKD resouce, and makes for easier identification within the project for Developers.
+All `kustomize` Patch files should use the extension *.patch.
+This is non-standard considering they are YAML files, but helps avoid the system mistaking the file as an OKD resouce, and makes for easier identification within the project for Developers.

 ###### Example Patch File

-The following demonstrates how a patch file can be used for a DeploymentConfig, showing each of the four most common places a Developer might wish to enhance their Templates, environment variables, Persistent Volumes, Persistent Volume Claims, and Template Parameters:
+The following demonstrates how a patch file can be used to patch a DeploymentConfig, showing each of the four most common places a Developer might wish to enhance their Templates, environment variables, PersistentVolumes, PersistentVolumeClaims, and OKD Template Parameters:

 ```yaml
 - op: add